 In the beginning, you may think your home will only cost you $200,000.
 However, things can add up quickly, so you need to have access to additional funds, just in case.

-Clearly, you already know the main advantage of building your own real property home — you get exactly what you want, in roughly seven months or so.
+Clearly, you already know the main advantage of building your own real property home — you get exactly what you want, in roughly seven months to two years.